U.S. auto sales begin recovery from March coronavirus drop -J.D. Power analysts

 J.D.
 Power, which receives extensive sales data from U.S. auto dealerships, compares actual sales to its pre-virus forecast for the industry.

-"For the week ending April 19, retail sales were down 48% from the pre-virus forecast, an improvement of 3 percentage points from the week ending April 12," the analysts said.
+"For the week ending April 19, retail sales were down 48% from the pre-virus forecast, an improvement of 3 percentage points from the week ending April 12," J.D.
+Power analyst Tyson Jominy said.
+Around 300,000 new vehicles were sold during the first 19 days of April.

+During March, sales in some areas with high infection rates, such as New York, declined by as much as 80%, the firm's data showed.

+But throughout the crisis, light duty pickup trucks proved the most resilient, with sales down only 16%.
+That is a boon to U.S. carmakers whose production plans show a growing reliance on ever-larger gas-powered vehicles which they can sell at higher profits.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.